georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 The accuracy score is the percentage of all predictions that were correct, whether they were correctly predicted as fraud or correctly predicted as non-fraud, divided by the total number of predictions.

-The accuracy score of the Logistic Regression model, both before and after, threshold optimization was 83%.
+The accuracy score of the Logistic Regression model with the larger test set and with the threshold optimization was 79%.
+It actually went down from the smaller test set of 83.12%.
 If it were not for the fact of the data being imbalanced, this accuracy score would indicate a good model.
 Any accuracy score between 70-80% is considered good and between 80-90% is considered excellent.
 Again, considering there is a data imbalance, we need to look at Precision, Recall and F1 scores to get a better assessment of the model.

-  F1 Score: 0.6746987951807228

 **Precision** -

 The precision score of a model is a score given for how well the model did on predicting clasess correctly.
 Using this project as an example, the calculation would be take the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP)) and divide it by the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP)) + the total number of times the model INCORRECTLY predicted it was a fraud when it was actually a non-fraud (**False Positive** (FP)).
 In other words, of all the correctly predicted frauds and non-frauds, what is the percentage that were correctly predicted as fraud.

 <p align="center">
   <img src="/img/posts/fraud_prod/ss/precision.png" />
 </p>

-REEVALUATE--THIS IS WRONG- Just like in school, a score (grade) of 100 is optimal, but if not, the closer to 100 the better, the closer to 0 the worst.
-The Logistic Regression model has a presicion score of 62.22% which is good but not great.
+The precision score of the Logistic Regression model is 54.76%, meaning that

 **Recall** -
 A recall score is the converse of precision and if you add to the two together they equal (or should) 100%.
 The recall score is how well the model did in labeling fraud claims as fraud.
 Again, using this project as an example, you would take the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP))) and divide it by the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP)) + the total number of time the model INCORRECTLY predicted it was a non-fraud when it was actually a fraud (**False Negative** (FN)).
 In other words, of all the frauds, whether predicted correctly or not, what is the percentage that were correctly predicted as fraud.